ray-project/ray/doc/source/train/overview.rst

 .. .. image:: ./images/train-concepts.svg

 The Ray Train interface is powerful yet simple.
-The use model is based on four main concepts:
+The use model has four main concepts:

 #. :ref:`Training function <train-overview-training-function>`: A Python function that contains your model training logic.
 #. :ref:`Worker <train-overview-worker>`: A process that runs the training function.
-#. :ref:`Scaling configuration: <train-overview-scaling-config>` A configuration of the number of workers and type of compute resources (for example, CPU or GPU) per worker.
+#. :ref:`Scaling configuration: <train-overview-scaling-config>` A configuration of the number of workers and type of compute resources, for example, CPU or GPU, per worker.
 #. :ref:`Trainer <train-overview-trainers>`: A Python class that ties together the training function, workers, and scaling configuration to execute a distributed training job.

 .. _train-overview-training-function: